Stanley Aborah (footballer, born 1987): F.C.V. Dender E.H.

 On 3 January 2007, he signed for Belgian Second Division side FCV Dender EH on a free transfer.

 Return to FC Den Bosch

 In the summer of 2007, Aborah signed a two-year contract with his former club Den Bosch.

 As Trenčin

 In 2010, he left Bosch and joined second division Slovakian team; AS Trenčín.

 Gillingham

-Aborah joined Gillingham of England's Football League Two on a one-month contract in August 2010, which was subsequently extended to two months.
+Aborah joined Gillingham of England's Football League Two on a one-month contract in August 2010 having spent the summer on trial with the Kent side.
+The deal was subsequently extended to two months.
 He made his Gillingham debut in a 1–0 defeat away to Bradford City on 18 September 2010, but this proved to be his only appearance for the club, as he was released from his contract on 5 October.

 Vitesse

-After a spell with Cappellen Aborah joined Eredivise side Vitesse.
+After a spell with Belgian side Cappellen, Aborah joined Eredivise side Vitesse.
 He made 13 league appearances scoring one goal.
+The club announced that while they had initiated contract renewal talks with Aborah he chose to leave the club.

 ND Mura 05

-Aborah joined ND Mura in 2012 and made 12 league appearances.
+Aborah joined Slovenian side ND Mura in 2012 and made 12 league appearances.

 Ferencváros

 Aborah then joined Ferencvárosi TC after leaving ND Mura.
+During his time with the Hungarian side he featured in the 2013 League Cup final, scoring twice in a 5–1 victory over Videoton.

+Al-Salmiyah

+After leaving Hungary Aborah joined Kuwaiti side Al-Samiyah in September 2013.
+His time in Kuwait ended in a contract dispute, which prevented Aborah for playing for a year.